0

 Description

 Identifying parent-offspring relationships is a foundational life science skill for early learners.
-This worksheet introduces students to the biological concept of animal growth by focusing on the chicken and its young, the chick.
-By observing physical similarities and differences, students build the critical thinking skills necessary to understand life cycles and heredity in the natural world.
+This worksheet introduces students to biological growth by focusing on the chicken and its young.
+By observing physical similarities, students build the critical thinking skills necessary to understand life cycles and heredity in the natural world.

 At a Glance